 Parker wasn’t far away from making it 4-0 with seven minutes remaining when his right-footed piledriver hit the supporting post behind the goal.

-A far better chance came moments later when Adrian Mariappa’s attempted clearance following a ball in from the right hit Martin Taylor and sat up nicely for Nolan, but he put his half-volley on the turn over.
+A far better chance came moments later when Adrian Mariappa’s attempted clearance following a ball in from the right hit Martin Taylor and sat up nicely for Nolan, but he put his half-volley on the

 But Parker did get the goal his performance merited as 90 minutes ticked by, curling a fine left-footed finish past Loach.

 Watford: Loach; Doyley, Mariappa, Mar Taylor, Dickinson; Yeates (Deeney 74), Jenkins, Eustace, Forsyth; Iwelumo (Massey 56), Sordell.
 Not used: Gilmartin, Bennett and Mirfin.

 West Ham United: Green; O’Brien, Tomkins (Faye 68), Reid, Ilunga; Collison (Faubert 75), Noble, Parker, Matt Taylor; Nolan; Cole (Piquionne 74).
 Not used: Barrera and Boffin.

 Referee: Dean Whitestone.